antD97/DeathCurse/readme.md

 applied.
 It is likely that the lightning will destroy any items in the player's inventory, so it is recommended to empty your inventory before the final resurrection event.

-Eating multiple Resurrection Abominations before the ritual has completed does **not** add to the amount of deaths reduced and doing so will only overwrite the previous Resurrection Abomination effect if the Resurrection Abomination is a higher tier.
-Ultimately, eating multiple Resurrection Abominations before letting the resurrection event complete is a waste of the items.
+Players cannot eat more Resurrection Abominations before the ritual has completed to achieve higher amounts of curse reduction.
+If a player eats another Resurrection Abomination before the resurrection event, reduction amount will only overwrite the previous Resurrection Abomination effect if the Resurrection Abomination is a higher tier, otherwise the item is wasted.

-If the player dies before midnight, the event will not be cancelled and will still be attempted next midnight.
-The event is only cancelled if the player is dead at midnight when the event is supposed to occur.
-If the player disconnects during the final event, the event will restart next midnight.

 # Player Triggers

-`/trigger death_curse_print_level`
+`/trigger death_curse_level`
 Tells the player their current death count and curse level.

 `/trigger death_curse_intro`